 The Summarize Within tool calculates statistics in areas where an input layer overlaps a boundary layer.

-A city is trying to deal with a backlog of maintenance projects and wants to involve the maintenance assessment districts in projects related to streetlight and bike route maintenance.
+A city has a backlog of maintenance projects and wants to involve the maintenance assessment districts in projects related to streetlight and bike route maintenance.
 The Summarize Within tool is used to count the number of streetlights and miles of bike routes in each district so that the projects can be prioritized effectively.

-A cable provider is starting a pilot program where it provides low-cost Internet access to low-income community college students.
-Summarize Within will be used to determine the number of low-income families in each college district so the cable provider can choose an appropriate district for its pilot program.
+A cable provider is starting a pilot program in which it provides low-cost internet access to low-income community college students.
+The Summarize Within tool is used to determine the number of low-income families in each college district so the cable provider can choose an appropriate district for its pilot program.

-A development company is looking to make some money by creating a new mixed-use development in an urban center.
-Summarize Within can be used to summarize the qualifying zones within the city's boundary to find the total area of potential development zones.
+A development company is considering creating a mixed-use development in an urban center.
+The company can use Summarize Within to summarize the qualifying zones within the city's boundary to find the total area of potential development zones.

 The inputs for Summarize Within include one area layer that serves as the boundary for summarizing features and a point, line, or area layer to be summarized.

 You can provide the area layer to use for analysis, or you can generate bins of a specified size and shape (hexagon or square) into which to aggregate.
 The bin size specifies how large the bins are.
 If you are aggregating into hexagons, the size is the height of each hexagon and the width of the resulting hexagon will be 2 times the height divided by the square root of 3.
 If you are aggregating into squares, the bin size is the height of the square, which is equal to the width.